-- 134. In the late 1990s and early 2000s, information rights management systems had significant limitations.
-Prior art systems did not create a trust infrastructure wherein an independent third party represents and serves as agent for the content owner, implementing a set of restrictive rules for use of the content, and interacting and servicing customers. - 135.
+- 135. In the late 1990s and early 2000s, information rights management systems had significant limitations.
+Prior art systems did not create a trust infrastructure, wherein an independent third party represents and serves as agent for the content owner, implementing a set of restrictive rules for use of the content, and interacting and servicing customers. - 136.
 Rudimentary information rights management systems such as Microsoft's PlayForSure and RealNetwork's Rhapsody were still years from being released.
 Even when these systems were released in 2004 they had significant limitations.
 Both systems lacked the ability of a third party to act as an intermediary between a content creator and a user.
-The state of the art at the time the inventions disclosed in the IRI patents were conceived underscores the inventive nature of the IRI patents. - 136.
+The state of the art at the time the inventions disclosed in the IRI patents were conceived underscores the inventive nature of the IRI patents. - 137.
 Electronic Medical Records.
 The IRI patents disclose systems and methods for controlling access to protected health information where the information is stored in one or more external databases.
 Systems for controlling access to medical records, contemporaneous to the

-&lt;sup>37 See also Martin Abrahams, Document Theft - IRM as a Last Line of Defense, ORACLE IRM, THE OFFICIAL BLOG, August 1, 2011, https://blogs.oracle.com/irm/ ("The relevance of IRM is clear. . . .
+&lt;sup>39 See also Martin Abrahams, Document Theft - IRM as a Last Line of Defense, ORACLE IRM, THE OFFICIAL BLOG, August 1, 2011, https://blogs.oracle.com/irm/ ("The relevance of IRM is clear. . . .
 In a cloudy world, where perimeters are of diminishing relevance, you need to apply controls to the assets themselves.").

 IRI patents had significant limitations that the IRI patents address.
 These systems included: (1) Anonymizing Records.
 A method used in contemporaneous systems to the IRI patents is the maintenance of anonymous medical records.
-However, such techniques did not provide patients and medical professionals the ability to access patient specific records.
+However, anonymizing techniques did not provide patients and medical professionals the ability to access patient specific records.
 (2) Indexing.
 Systems contemporaneous to the IRI patents indexed medical records with anonymous identification codes.
 While these systems preserved privacy, these systems made locating a database record other than by patient identifier, or its accession identifier, difficult.
 (3) Proxy Systems.
 Other contemporaneous systems used a proxy server to protect user privacy.
 However, systems using an Internet proxy resulted in a loss of rights and did not act in a representative capacity for the content owner, and did not integrate content management functions.

-- 137. In addition, access to these early medical records systems was limited to authorized individuals who were on-site, as these systems provided little-to-no connectivity to anyone outside of the organization or to the Internet generally.
-Because access was restricted to on-site users on a local network using stationary terminals in designated areas, there was very little emphasis placed on data security. - 138.
-In sharp contrast to the flexible, modular, and tightly integrated multi-layer security and access control framework disclosed and claimed in the IRI patents, systems such as Epic System Corporation's CareWeb had significant limitations including: inability to effectively control access on a record-by-record basis within respective external databases, as claimed in several IRI patents; inability to distinguish between records within an external or
+138. In addition, access to these early medical records systems was limited to authorized individuals who were on-site, as these systems provided little-to-no connectivity to anyone outside of the organization or to the Internet generally.
+Because access was restricted to on-site users on a local network using stationary terminals in designated areas, there was very little emphasis placed on data security.

-&lt;sup>38 See Reid Cushman, Serious Technology Assessment for Health Care Information Technology, J. Am.
+&lt;sup>40 See Reid Cushman, Serious Technology Assessment for Health Care Information Technology, J. Am.
 MED.
 INFORM.
 ASSOC.
 4: 259-265 (1997) (This article is cited on the face of the IRI patents and finds "Data protection practices in the typical late twentieth-century organization are not very good, even in putatively "secure" institutions. . .
 The forthcoming study of health care security by the National Academy of Sciences, to be released in February 1997, is expected to reach a similar conclusion.
-The widespread deficits in security are hardly a secret; they are common fodder among information systems professionals.").
+The widespread deficits in security are hardly a secret; they are common fodder among information systems professionals."); see also Bhavani Thuraisingham, Data and Applications Security: Developments and Directions at 2, PROCEEDINGS IEEE COMPSAC (2002) (Discussing issues with electronic medical records "There are numerous security issues for such systems including secure information sharing and collaboration.
+Furthermore, data is no longer only in structured databases. . . .
+Security for such data has not received much attention.").